 Batterson is active in numerous civic and trade organizations, including The Broadway League and Independent Presenters Network.
 While in Chicago, he served on the boards of The League of Chicago Theatres and Illinois Presenter’s Network.
 He also served on the advisory boards of Chicago Jazz Philharmonic, Ensemble Español Spanish Dance Theatre, Kalapryia Center for Indian Performing Arts, and Giordano Dance Chicago.
-Brett is a Paul Harris Fellow with Rotary International.
+Currently, Brett serves on the Board of Directors of the Memphis Rotary Club and is a Paul Harris Fellow with Rotary International.

 AWARDS & RECOGNITION

 Most recently, Batterson was recognized as the 2017 Presenter of the Year by the North American Performing Arts Managers and Agents (NAPAMA).